zhh157/HMSFT/README.md

 ### State
 The current state of the manuscript is under review.
-If the article is accepted, we will publish the full code and pre-trained model.
+If the article is accepted, we will  release the full code and pre-trained model.

 ### Environment